Millionaires (album): Sessions with Eno

-In May 1998, the band (minus Booth) spent a week recording at Ridge Farm Studios in Capel, Surrey with engineer Ott.
+In May 1998, the band (minus Booth) spent a week recording at Ridge Farm Studios in Capel, Surrey, with engineer Ott.
 Up to this point, the members would record home demos of tracks and would later show the rest of the band.
 One of these demos, "I Know What I'm Here For", was worked on at Ridge Farm with the aim of turning it into a full-band recording.
 Though they had set out to work on several songs, they ultimately only worked on "I Know What I'm Here For".
-It was recorded live-in-the-studio, resulting in bleed between the instruments.
+It was recorded live in the studio, resulting in bleed between the instruments.
 Following this, Booth acted in a stage play throughout May and June, and the band appeared at the Guinness Fleadh and Glastonbury festivals later in June.
 In July, the band had begun work with Eno at Hook End Manor in Berkshire, which had its own studio for three weeks.
-He speed up the vocal track on "I Know What I'm Here For" by 12% as he considered it to be too slow compared to the rest of the song.
+He speeded up the vocal track on "I Know What I'm Here For" by 12% as he considered it to be too slow compared to the rest of the song.

-Kulas said working with Eno made him be aware of Eno's "strengths.
+Kulas said working with Eno made him aware of Eno's "strengths.
 He's also very modest so he doesn't force you to take on his ideas due to his ego."
 Glennie said Kulas was "perfect" for Eno's working method, while it "didn’t get the best out" of Oxaal, resulting in little contribution on the album from Glennie and Oxaal.
 The band worked with Eno again for another three weeks in September.
 He and Booth recorded vocals at Townhouse Studios in London during one week in November.
 Eno worked with the band for eight weeks in total, though the band's manager said it was only half-completed by this point.
 Glennie wasn't fond of having Eno to begin with: "Eno comes in and farts about for an afternoon, sprinkles oofle-dust and disappears for a couple of days."
-A few tracks were left unrecorded simply due to Eno's disliking of them.
+A few tracks were left unrecorded simply due to Eno disliking them.